*This article contains spoilers for both Midsommar and Hereditary.

 As far as the Midsommar festival, the main attractions are yet to come, but not before Christian decides to poach his classmate Josh’s (William Jackson Harper) thesis by deciding that he wants to use the Hårgan festival as his own thesis – which he knows Josh was planning to do.
 It’s an extension of his own codependency – Christian is repeatedly shown to be someone who doesn’t have original ideas of his own.
-As the members of the outsiders’ group begin to disappear, Dani gets recruited to a dance competition with the young women in order to determine this year’s May Queen, while Christian gets recruited to have sex with Maja while a circle of older female villagers watch and cheer them on encouragingly.
+As the members of the outsiders’ group begin to disappear under mysterious circumstances, Dani gets recruited to a dance competition with the young women in order to determine this year’s May Queen, and Christian gets recruited to have sex with Maja while a circle of older female villagers watch and cheer them on encouragingly.

 Dani is the last woman standing in the endurance test and is crowned this season’s May Queen.
 But when she discovers Christian and Maja having sex, she is devastated to the point of throwing up.
 Christian gets incapacitated by a cult member blowing an unknown powder in his face, and then we learn about the cult’s next big ceremony, which is to sacrifice a number of their own members and outsiders in a fire – but not before the May Queen chooses one final victim.
-Given the choice between one of the Hårgans and Christian, Dani chooses Christian.
+Given the choice to sacrifice one of the Hårgans or Christian, Dani chooses Christian.
 The bear from earlier is killed and gutted, and Christian gets sewn inside of it.
 Then he, the missing outsiders, and a few Hårgans both dead and alive are all set on fire inside a special barn.
 As their pyre burns, killing the sacrifices, the cultists scream and yell cathartically.

 For the Hårgans, the burning ritual is a purging, a fire that, as in nature, is necessary for renewal.
-For Dani, it’s a release of the co-dependent relationship she had with Christian and of the pain, trauma and grief she’s been carrying and repressing.
-She’s now the May Queen, a symbol of hope and new beginnings, covered in flowers and surrounded by a new family, a network of brothers and sisters who have bonded in their shared grief and developed their own rituals to manage their pain.
+For Dani, it’s a release of the codependent relationship she had with Christian and of the pain, trauma and grief she’s been carrying and repressing.
+She’s now the May Queen, a symbol of hope and new beginnings, covered in flowers and surrounded by a new family, a network of brothers and sisters who have bonded in their shared grief and developed their own bizarre rituals to manage their pain.

 Dark as it is, Midsommar is perhaps the slightly more optimistic of Aster’s two films, wherein at least in the end, Dani becomes the May Queen and finds catharsis amongst her newly adopted family (albeit by wrapping Christian in a bear skin and burning him alive).
-Despite the fact that, as Aster has described it, Dani is “moving from one co-dependent relationship to another,” and she’s now presumably part of a bloodthirsty cult – we can at least imagine she went on to have babies with Pelle and live a somewhat satisfying life – at least until her turn to jump off the cliff, or to perhaps become kindling for the next fire ceremony.
+Despite the fact that, as Aster has described it, Dani is “moving from one co-dependent relationship to another,” and she’s now presumably part of a sacrificial cult – we can imagine she went on to have babies with Pelle and live a somewhat satisfying life – at least until her turn to jump off the cliff, or to perhaps become kindling for the next fire ceremony.

 In Hereditary, Annie’s husband Steve (Gabriel Byrne) is also burned alive, but there is no catharsis to be found there, instead Annie gets possessed by Paimon and cuts off her own head.
-Likewise, not much hope is offered to poor Peter (Alex Wolff) as the new King / inheritor of his families demon, doomed to worship at the altar of Paimon while his sister Charlie’s (Milly Shapiro) head and a photo of Grandma looks on.
+Likewise, not much hope is offered to poor Peter (Alex Wolff) as the new King / inheritor of his families demon, doomed to worship at the altar of Paimon while his sister Charlie’s (Milly Shapiro) head and a smiling photo of Grandma looks on.

-Of course, in Midsommar, it’s certainly not a happy ending for Christian or any of the other outsiders who’ve come into the Hårgan’s midst, or for some of the Hårgan’s for that matter.
+And of course, in Midsommar, it’s certainly not a happy ending for Christian or any of the other outsiders who’ve come into the Hårgan’s midst, or for some of the Hårgan’s for that matter.
 As in nature, fire has brought about a rebirth of sorts, but at a devastating cost to some who strayed too close.